sarahryann11/DATA-210-Dataset-Organization-and-Management/README.md

-# DATA-210-Dataset-Organization-and-Management
+# DATA 210 Dataset Organization and Management
-Assignments completed for DATA 210 at CofC
+Assignments completed for DATA 210 at the College of Charleston